suffolklibraries/lgc/content/collections/events/sun-printing-21-08.md

         type: hardBreak
       -
         type: text
+        text: 'The workshop will take place in the Lower Tudor Room, which is accessible for all and located on the ground floor, as well as outside the front of the building.
+All materials will be supplied by the artist with instruction and support provided.'
+      -
+        type: hardBreak
+      -
+        type: hardBreak
+      -
+        type: text
         text: 'For useful information, such as how to find us and what facilities Christchurch Mansion has, we recommend reading our Access information: '
       -
         type: text